 Indianapolis Kids Camps

 Our camps are right in the heart of Indianapolis, Indiana in Rocky Ripple, just near Butler University.
-We offer camps year-round with semester, monthly and drop-in registration options for children ages 4+.
+Find more information below about what types of youth programs we offer.

 Types of Camps

-Camps, Classes & Workshops for Kids and Teens
+Camps, Classes & Workshops for Kids & Teens

 Every single camp, class and workshop is a unique experience.
 We typically focus on one element of outdoor studies and incorporate many educational games and methods.
 Our primary teacher is discovery and their own curiosity.
 We leave plenty of time for the students to explore their interests and spend energy in play.
 The theme of each class is based on the season, weather, and known interests of the students.
 Each class could cover any or a combination of the following components: